Heroin Addiction Help & Treatment

 2. Bipolar Disorder

-It is vital that when treating patients with both heroin addiction and bi-polar disorder that the approach ensures that the ‘lows’ associated with the condition are not intensified.
+It is vital that, when treating patients with both heroin addiction and bipolar disorder, the approach ensures that the ‘lows’ associated with the condition are not intensified.

 Is It Possible To Beat Heroin Addiction?